droidgren/TopoScout/README.md

 - **Find Climbs** by scanning many directions and ranking routes by cumulative ascent.
 - **Slope Map** overlay with opacity and slope-angle filtering.
 - **GPX route overlay** with customizable styling and route stats.
+- **Points of Interest (POIs)** saved to your Google account, with a custom name, description, and color.
 - **Map tools** for overzoom, tilt, and 3D terrain exaggeration.
 - **Share Map View** links that restore language, center, zoom, and selected layer.
 - **Multiple map sources** including topographic, satellite, national, and debug elevation layers.